Welcome, Shelley! What 5 things should readers know about you?

 What are you working on right now?
 What can readers look for from you in the next year?

-If you had to “sell” your book in a single Tweet, what would you say?
+If you had to “sell” this book in a single Tweet, what would you say?

 Shelley Shepard Gray is a New York Times and USA Today bestselling author, a finalist for the American Christian Fiction Writers prestigious Carol Award, and a two-time Hold Medallion winner.
 She lives in southern Ohio, where she writes full-time, bakes too much, and can often be found walking her dachshunds on her town’s bike trail.